eProsima/Fast-DDS-docs/docs/fastdds/discovery/server_client.rst

     presence.
 This DomainParticipant can create DataWriters and DataReaders of any topic (static or dynamic) as |br|
     ordinary DomainParticipants do."
     SERVER, "
-    Generates a server DomainParticipant, which receives, manages and spreads its mathed client's metatraffic |br|
+    Generates a server DomainParticipant, which receives, manages and spreads its matched client's metatraffic |br|
     assuring any single one is aware of the others.
 This DomainParticipant can create DataWriters and |br|
     DataReaders of any topic (static or dynamic) as ordinary DomainParticipants do. |br|
     Servers can link to other servers in order to share its clients information."